mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 ## Lifecycle

-The first question you need to answer is, what environments will the feature branch be deployed to?
-With our four environments on our instance, Dev, Testing, Staging and Production, we would say Dev, Testing, and Staging.
-We included staging because we often see staging is a mirror of production.
-Meaning the outside world has access to it.
-Maybe it is used for UAT for business owners, or as a place to get feedback from external customers.
-If that is the case, you should be able to deploy to that environment with your feature branch.
-There might be a case where you want to get feedback from external customers before merging the feature into the master branch.
+First we need to determine which environments we are going to be deploying to.
+In our test instance we have four deployment environments, Development, Testing, Staging, and Production.
+Our recommendation is to to be able to deploy to an environment where users can test out the changes.
+If you are working on a SaaS application, maybe staging is a mirror of Production.
+The outside world has access to connect to it.
+Getting feedback from our external users means deploying all the way to Staging.
+With no external users then deploying to Development and Testing makes the most sense.

-The resources being created for the feature branch, the database and the website, have a finite lifespan.
+Another item to consider, the resources being created for the feature branch, the database and the website, have a finite lifespan.
 We will need to destroy them once the feature branch has been merged into master.
 As a result of that, we should include a "TearDown" environment in our lifecycle.

-Finally, we don't know how far we are going to push this feature branch.
-We might only push it to dev to get some quick feedback.
-Or we might push it all the way to staging.
-As such, each phase in the lifecycle, Dev, Testing, and Staging should be optional.
+Each feature branch will be different.
+Some will go to development only.
+Others will go to Testing.
+And others might go all the way to Staging.
+We still need to deploy to TearDown to destroy the temporary website and database.
+Each phase in the lifecycle, Development, Testing, and Staging should be optional.

 We will create a new lifecycle to support this scenario.

 ![](images/featurebranches-lifecycle.png)

-## Channels
+## Channels and Versioning

 Channels allow you to make use of a lifecycle different than the project's default lifecycle.
 We will be need to create a new channel to make use of this new lifecycle.

 ![](images/featurebranches-newchannel.png)

-### Versioning

 Octopus Deploy adopts a modified version of SemVer.
-We are not as strict as SemVer, but we implement a number of it's requirements.
+We are not as strict as SemVer.
+We do implement a number of it's requirements.
 This includes support for pre-release text after the version number (IE 2018.1.9 or 1.0.0.0).
 We will be making use of that pre-release text.
 This will be for both the package version as well as the release number.

 We will create a version rule for this channel where it only accepts packages with pre-release text.